 OSFI's Guideline E-15 describes all of the duties of the Appointed Actuary and the qualifications that OSFI expects the Appointed Actuary to have.
-Note that OSFI Guideline E-15 will be updated in the next month, principally to ensure minimal overlap with AuG-43.

 The Superintendent understands generally accepted actuarial practice to be defined by the professional actuarial standards of practice promulgated by the Canadian Institute of Actuaries (CIA), together with the additional requirements and directions of this Memorandum.
 Any deviations from CIA standards or from the additional requirements of this Memorandum must be reported in the AAR and justified.